 “I shared a few studios with several people over the course of about four years, sharing my first space with a painter whom I went to grad school [with, then] I later shared a space with my close friend, photographer, and fashion designer, Jenny Ham,” she notes.
 Lynn-Kee-Chow was also impressed by the sense of connectedness she experienced while there.
 “The community was really supportive and tight-knit,” she notes, echoing the benefits that come with carefully selected studio buildings and artist communities.

 Another easy to overlook aspect of sharing intimate art studio space is the connections arising from conversations with your studio mate(s).
 Whether they work in a similar vein to your practice or in an entirely different field, by sharing news on opportunities you are both applying for, events you’re attending or even insights into professional connections you’ve each worked with, your practice will benefit from increased exposure and awareness of key “players” in your arts community.

-While the drawbacks are there, sharing art studio space and accepting studios in spaces with sharing responsibilities can be a great benefit to artists new to a community.
-It’s a great alternative for an artist looking to expand their artist network or cut down on costs without sacrificing location.
+While there are drawbacks and comprises, sharing an art studio space and accepting shared responsibilities in collective spaces can be a great benefit grown your network and community.
+It’s a great alternative for to cut down on costs without sacrificing location.
 The benefits of shared studios can outweigh the setbacks if artists are flexible and amenable to working alongside others.
 The older sibling of today’s ubiquitous co-working spaces, art studio space shares prove that artists are ahead of the game when it comes to maximizing savings and space – and offer a new world of opportunities for those eagle-eyed enough to spot it!